HamnerNicholas/16-Bit-FPGA-Processor/Docs/isa/README.md

 The ISA defines the programming model exposed by the processor, including the available instructions, register architecture, instruction encoding, addressing modes, and interrupt model.

-While the processor architecture describes **how** the CPU is implemented in hardware, the ISA describes **what** the processor is capable of executing.

 ---

 ## Documents